Don’t Let Homeschooling Destroy Your Marriage!

 Building the Perfect Reading List: How to Find Great Books for Students of All Ages

 In an engaging presentation that is as much class discussion as lecture, Adam involves the audience in a lively debate on the definition of the classic.
 In the process, listeners are encouraged to consider the moral and ethical nature of reading, and are invited to suggest candidates for a “class list” of all-time great books.
 This presentation teaches three important tests to apply to any book in order to determine whether it is worthy, and suggests some reasons why you should even care.
 So, which books belong on your student’s reading list?
 Come find out!

-Getting Kids to Help at Home: Training in Diligence and Thoroughness
+Getting Kids to Help at Home

 You know you need to let the children be more involved in helping at home, both for training them in character and practical skills and for retaining your sanity!
 But where do you begin?
 This foster mom to almost 50 children will share tips and practical helps that have enabled her to homeschool 17 children and still be able to open the front door and welcome guests.